-Bladex, like all financial institutions, faces liquidity risk, being the risk of not being able to maintain adequate cash flow to repay its deposits and borrowings and fund its Credit Portfolio (as defined below) on a timely basis.
-Failure to adequately manage its liquidity risk could produce an available funds shortage as a result of which the Bank would not be able to repay its obligations as they become due.
+Bladex, like all financial institutions, faces liquidity risk.
+Liquidity risk is the risk that the Bank will be unable to maintain adequate cash flow to repay its deposits and borrowings and fund its Credit Portfolio (as defined below) on a timely basis.
+Failure to adequately manage its liquidity risk could produce a shortage of available funds, which may cause the Bank to be unable to repay its obligations as they become due.

-As of December 31, 2016, 22% of the Bank's funding represents short-term borrowings and debt from international private banks, which compete with the Bank in its lending activity.
+Short-term borrowings and debt from international private banks, that compete with the Bank in its lending activity, represent one of the main sources of funding at 17% of the Bank's total funding as of December 31, 2017.
 If these international banks cease to provide funding to the Bank, the Bank would have to seek funding from other sources, which may not be available, or if available, may be at a higher cost.

-Financial turmoil in the international markets could negatively impact liquidity in the financial markets, reducing the Bank's access to credit or increasing its cost of funding, which could lead to tighter lending standards.
+Turmoil in the financial international markets could negatively impact liquidity in such financial markets, reducing the Bank's access to credit or increasing its cost of funding, which could lead to tighter lending standards.
 The reoccurrence of such unfavorable market conditions could have a material adverse effect on the Bank's liquidity.

-As of December 31, 2016, 77% of the Bank's total deposits represented deposits from central banks or their designees (the Bank's Class A shareholders), 10% of the Bank's deposits represented deposits from private sector commercial banks and financial institutions, 7% of the Bank's deposits represented deposits from state-owned banks, and 6% of the Bank's deposits represented deposits from state-owned banks,
+As of December 31, 2017, 67% of the Bank's total deposits represented deposits from central banks or their designees (i.e., the Bank's Class A shareholders), 14% of the Bank's deposits represented deposits from private sector commercial banks and financial institutions, 13% of the Bank's deposits represented deposits from state-owned and private corporations, and 6% of the Bank's deposits represented deposits from state-owned banks.